AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

 Navigate to *Pools* on the left, our pool list is empty.
 You can use Autopool for each rendering, but I prefer to have my own, with all plugins I need.
 Click **"+"** above and let's create out first pool

-- *ID* and *Display name* is basicaly a name of your pool;
+- *ID* and *Display name* is basicaly a name of your pool
 - *Scale* is a principle of poll scaling.
-In case of *Manual* mode you have to put number of VMs befor rendering and stop it after the process.
+In case of *Manual* mode you have to put number of VMs befor rendering and stop it after the process
 Very important - `you have to stop VMs in pool after job, otherwise you will be billed for all running VMs in pool even job is finished!`
 To avoid extra charges we will use *autoscale function*.
 It will scale up VMs based on jobs ammount